 Where average fits

-A lot in a story is allowed to be average.
+Much of a story is allowed to be average.

 Asymmetric use